 Install on Linux

-With MuseScore 2.0.3 you can, for the first time, get hold of a copy for Linux straight from the Downloads page, just like Windows and Mac users.
+As of MuseScore 2.0.3 you can, for the first time, get hold of a copy for Linux straight from the download page, just like Windows and Mac users.
 This is possible thanks to the AppImage packaging format, which runs on pretty much all Linux distributions.
 If you prefer, there is still the option to get it the traditional way via your distribution's package manager (but you may have to wait for it to get packaged by the relevant maintainer).
 Of course, you can always build from source.

 The AppImage format is a new way of packaging Linux applications.
 AppImages are portable - they don't have to be installed - and they run on pretty much any Linux distribution.
 Dependencies are included in the one AppImage file.